gytbal5/project/README.txt

 1. How to use it (instructions) -> http://cloudurable.com/blog/kafka-tutorial-kafka-from-command-line/index.html
-2. Instruction -> python client for kafka -> https://github.com/dpkp/kafka-python
+2. Instructions -> python client for kafka -> https://github.com/dpkp/kafka-python